A sparse optimization approach to infinite infimal convolution regularization: Illustrative applications and numerics

 In this section we present several numerical examples of the applications of Algorithm \ref{alg:anisalgorithm} for denoising images with high frequencies in certain directions.
 We show that the regularizer is able to learn such directions and preserve the related frequencies in the reconstruction.
 For each example we plot the output measure $\sigma^{\bar k} \in \mathcal{M}_+(S)$ that is supported on the $s \in [0,\pi]$ selected by our algorithm.
 Note that the points $s= 0$ and $s=\pi$ correspond to the same direction $(\cos(s), \sin(s))$, and thus they should be identified.
 Moreover, similarly to the numerical experiments in Section \ref{sec:numexp1}, we plot an approximation of the residual $r_{\mathcal{F}_\alpha}$ \eqref{def:residualinverse} at each iteration in logarithmic scale.
 More precisely, denoting by $(v^k,\sigma^k) = (\sum_{i = 1}^{N_{k}} c_i^{k} v_i^{k}$, $\sum_{s \in \{s^k_i : \,i =1,\ldots,N_k+1\}} \big\|\sum_{j \in \{1,\ldots, N_k +1 :\, s^k_j = s\}} \hat c^k_j v^k_j\big\|_X\delta_{s})$ the iterate generated by Algorithm \ref{alg:anisalgorithm} and by $(v^{\bar k},\sigma^{\bar k})$ the output, we plot the approximate residual $\hat r_{\mathcal{F}_\alpha}(\mu_k)$ defined as in \eqref{eq:approxresidual}.
 We refer to the discussion in Section \ref{sec:numexp1} as a justification for this choice.
 In all examples we observe a convergence rate that is at least sublinear, as ensured by Theorem \ref{thm:convergence}.

 In the first example we aim to denoise a black-and-white grid of size $128 \times 128$ that is corrupted with Gaussian noise with standard deviation $0.3$, see Figure \ref{fig:grid}.
+With these choices the relative noise level amounts to $\|f - v\|_{L^2}/\|v\|_{L^2} = 3.6 \cdot 10^{-1}$.
 In the definition of $J$ in \eqref{eq:fraclapla} we set $\alpha = 5.5$, $\gamma = 0.25$, $\omega = 10^{-3}$, and $\zeta = 10^{-3}$.
 We compare the reconstruction obtained by our algorithm with a reconstruction produced using as regularizer the $L^2$-norm of the $\frac{1}{4}$-fractional Laplacian.
 We observe that our method reconstructs sharper edges.
 This is because our functional reduces the amount of regularization in the directions of the anisotropies of the image.

 In Figure \ref{fig:convgrid} we show the output measure $\sigma^{\bar k} \in \mathcal{M}_+(S)$ supported on the angles $s \in [0,\pi]$ selected by our algorithm and we plot the decay of the approximate residual $\hat r_{\mathcal{F}_\alpha}$ according to \eqref{eq:approxresidual}.
 We see that the selected angles concentrate around~$0$, ~$\frac{\pi}{2}$ and $\pi$ which are the most evident anisotropies of the image.
 Note again that the points $s= 0$ and $s=\pi$ correspond to the same direction $(\cos(s), \sin(s))$, and thus they should be identified.
 We also observe that due to the imperfect anisotropy of the grid, the optimal $\sigma \in \mathcal{M}_+(S)$ also has significant mass at $\frac{\pi}{4}$ and $\frac{3}{4}\pi$.
-The convergence plot illustrates the sublinear convergence of our algorithm.
+The convergence plot illustrates the sublinear convergence of our algorithm. \\ \textbf{Computational time:} For this experiment, Algorithm \ref{alg:anisalgorithm} terminates in $658.37$ seconds.
+On the other hand the reconstruction obtained with the $\frac{1}{4}$-fractional Laplacian terminates in $22.87$ seconds.
+We remark that the algorithm for performing the fractional Laplacian regularization is simply obtained by removing from Algorithm \ref{alg:anisalgorithm} the computation of the argmax in $s$.
+It is however possible to achieve considerably faster computational times with other methods \cite{bartels2020parameter}.